leomakino/learn-data-engineer-topics/gcp/cloud-digital-leader-path/2-innovating-with-data-and-gcp.md

 ### AI and ML with Google Cloud
+ML is more accessible now than ever before.
+It's not necessary a robust technical team of data analysts, data engineers, and even ML engineers to leverage the capabilities of Cloud in ML.

 Google Cloud AI Platform is a unified, simply managed platform that makes ML easy to adopt by analysts and developers.

+There are a few questions to ask when starting a machine learning project.
+- Do you have your own training data?
+    - If not, you need to use some of **Google's pre-trained API** to solve your problem.
+    - If do, use services within **Vertex AI**, a unified managed platform for building ML using Google Cloud.
+- To identify what kind of models you're building, ask: Are you or your team writing the model code yourself?
+    - If not, then train an existing ML model with your own data.
+    - If you are, you will build a custom ML model and train it using your own data.

+Google Cloud pre-trained APIs
+- Fastest and lowest effort approach, but less customized.
+- It can be used used regardless of the level of ML expertise.
+- Access to ML models for common tasks like analyzing images, video and text.
+- Four categories: sight, language, conversation, and structured data.
+- E.g.:
+    1. **Vision API**.
+It offers pre-trained and ML models to automatically detect faces, objects, text, and even sentiment in images.
+Also, it can be used to assign labels to images and quickly classify them into millions of predefined categories.
+    1. **Natural Language API**.
+It discovers syntax entities in sentiment and text and classifies text into predefined categories.

+Vertex AI
+- It brings together Google Cloud Services for building ML under one unified user interface.
+- spend a little more time and effort on producing a more customized ML model.

+AutoML Natural Language lets you build and deploy custom machine-learning models that analyze and categorize documents and identify entities or assess attitudes within them.

 - **TensorFlow** has a comprehensive, flexible ecosystem of tools, libraries and community resources.
 It takes advantage of Tensor Processing Units (TPU), hardware devices designed to accelerate ML workloads.
 Pay only for what you use.
 - **AI Hub** is a hosted repository of plug-and-play AI components, including end-to-end AI pipelines and out-of-the-box Algorithms.